Skip to content

 I’ve explained the different types of Shopify stores and the blend of what I think is the best type of store.

-Now it doesn’t mean you can’t just go with print-on-demand.
-You can go that way if you have a great idea and are not interested in dropship products.
+Now, this doesn’t mean you can’t go with print-on-demand.
+You can go that way if you have a great idea and are not interested in dropshipping products.

 Or, if you want to build a one-product store and don’t feel the need to do print-on-demand, you can go that way.